 Some loan or loan parts may not be listed on the secondary market.
 These are loan or loan parts that are either:

-Yes, sellers are charged an administration fee of 0.25% on the loan or loan part amount that is sold.
-As an example, if you sell a loan or loan part for £1,000 on the secondary market, the sale fee will be £2.50 (£1,000 * 0.25%), automatically deducted from the sale proceeds.
+Yes, sellers are charged an administration fee of 0.50% on the sale price of the loan or loan part amount that is sold (the Secondary market sale fee).
+As an example, if you sell a loan or loan part for £1,000 on the secondary market, the sale fee will be £5.00 (£1,000 * 0.50%), deducted from the sale proceeds.

 To buy a loan or loan part available for sale on the secondary market, go to the “secondary market” on the loan marketplace.